 - Remove the stickers.

-After drying, filling the pots with plants takes almost no work (see our How to Grow Fresh Herbs video).
+After drying, filling the pots with plants takes almost no work (see our How to Grow Herbs post).
 Just put a few stones in the bottom of the pots for drainage, add some potting soil, and plant the starts.
 We recommend using starts over seeds because you’ll get to use them a whole lot sooner!
 Our finished pots are now sitting in the sun on our front porch — a few quick steps from our kitchen, and a bright green and gold welcome to all visitors.

 In addition to these pots, we have more in the garden this year!
 Duplicates of all four of these (just in case), as well as lavender, cilantro, chives, lemon thyme, mint, sage, and some newcomers: cutting celery and epazote.